 You must adhere to the required components outlined in the ETE student teaching lesson template found in this manual.
-However, if your methods instructor asks you to use a course-specific lesson plan template for a course assignment, please use your method instructor's template for that specific assignment.
-All other plans should follow the templates in this manual.
+However, if your course instructor asks you to use a course-specific lesson plan template for a class assignment, use that template for specific assignments.
+Lesson plans are required and you may not teach without lesson plans.
+During week 1, a lesson plan contract will be agreed upon with your clinical educator.

 - Teacher candidates completing middle school placements will use the full format lesson plan template for weeks 1-8.
-With clinical educator and field instructor approval, teacher candidates may use the modified format for weeks 9-12. - Teacher candidates completing elementary, special education and English as a Second Language placements will use the full format lesson plan template for weeks 1-7.
-With clinical educator and field instructor approval, teacher candidates may use the modified format for weeks 8-12.
+The modified plan will be discussed at the mid-way conference.
+With clinical educator and field instructor approval, teacher candidates may use this format for weeks 9-12. - Teacher candidates completing placements in elementary, special education and English as a Second Language will use the full format lesson plan template for weeks 1-7.
+The modified plan will be discussed at the mid-way conference.
+With clinical educator and field instructor approval, teacher candidates may use this format for weeks 8-12.